 Of course, googling a therapist is always an option.
 But you might get tripped up during the search process because there are SO MANY OUT THERE.
 Decision fatigue might set in before you even make the first call, which could leave you back at square one (And, if decision fatigue is a theme in your life, check out my post on how to stop procrastinating RIGHT NOW).

-Which is why I think that therapist platforms are a great starting point.
-But of course, there are a ton of mental health platforms popping up these days, which can make the search for a therapist feel even more overwhelming.
+Of course, there are a ton of mental health platforms popping up these days, which can make the search for a therapist feel even more overwhelming.

 So I am going to keep this simple.
 These are my 3 favorites: